silshack/spring2014/_posts/2014-02-27-JulieSimplePost.md

 title: Making an About Page
 ---

-I made an About page on my Simple blog.
+I made an "About Me" page on my Simple blog.
 Here's the code I added to simple.py:

 ```